jpsmullen/dotfiles/README.md

 # 📁 dotfiles

-These are my dotfiles for Kubuntu.
+This repo contains my dotfiles for Kubuntu.
 Feel free to use them if you want.

 ## ⚙️ configs